egorpol/audiospylt/README.md

 ## Contributions

-Feel free to contribute to the project by creating pull requests or by opening issues.
+Your contributions are welcome!
+Feel free to enhance the project through pull requests or by opening issues.

 ## License

-This project is under the MIT License.
+AudioSpylt is licensed under the MIT License.